How can my business accept online payments?

 Bank of America

 With a growing number of consumers and businesses shopping online, more small businesses are accepting online payments or increasing the types of transactions they process.
-Bank of America’s 2023 Small Business Owner Report found that 80% of small business owners adopted new digital tools and strategies over the last 12 months and 60% were accepting some form of cashless payment.
+The 2024 Bank of America Business Owner Report, conducted in partnership with Bank of America Institute, found that 71% of small business owners adopted new digital tools and strategies over the last 12 months and of those, 45% were accepting more forms of cashless payments at their business.

-Accepting online payment is not only more convenient for your customers, but as a business owner, you stand to benefit, too.
+Not only is accepting online payments more convenient for your customers, but as a business owner, you stand to benefit too.
 Making it easier and more convenient for customers to pay you motivates them to patronize your business again.
 Plus, payment processors make it possible to set up automatic recurring payments for members or subscribers, eliminating the time-consuming work of invoicing and collecting payments yourself.
-In addition, accepting online payments often speeds up the process of being paid, allowing you to frequently receive payments instantaneously, which can help your cash flow.
+In addition, accepting online payments often speeds up the process of being paid, allowing you in some cases to receive payments instantaneously, which can help your cash flow.

 How to start accepting online payments

 There are some crucial steps you should take before you start accepting online payments.
 First, select an online payment processor, which functions as an intermediary company that transmits customers’ credit card data to payment networks and banks.
 Next, create a payment gateway.
 This is an area on your website where customers can securely input their credit card information.
-Most small businesses find it too complicated to build a payment gateway on their own site, so they use an existing one, such as Braintree, Stripe, or Square.
+Most small businesses find it too complicated to build a payment gateway on their own site, so they link to a payment platform, such as Braintree, Stripe or Square.

 Types of vendors for online payments